SamP12345-TheReal/Momento_clean/README.md

 #### Source
 The battery meter is taken from <a href="https://visualskins.com/skin/simple-battery/"> here .
 #### Charging
-  During charging the bars go up from 0 to 4, and than back to 0 in a loop.
+  During charging the bars go up from 0 to 4, and then back to 0 in a loop.
 #### On battery
-  On battery, the meter showes how full the battery is, in quaters.
+  On battery, the meter shows how full the battery is, in quarters.
 ### **This PC icon**

  ![momento clean screenshot pcjpg](https://user-images.githubusercontent.com/80009666/121887315-80425880-cd0e-11eb-9d4a-851ba67de93a.jpg)